projectawakening/builder-examples/item-seller/readme.md

+## Introduction
 This guide will walk you through the process of building contracts for the item seller, deploying them into an existing world running in Docker, and testing their functionality by executing scripts.

+The Item Seller allows players to purchase items with ERC20 Tokens.

 ## Deployment and Testing
 ### Step 0: Deploy the item seller contracts to the existing world